At a Glance

 ✨Tip Number 1

 Familiarise yourself with the latest trends in threat detection and SIEM technologies.
-Being well-versed in current cybersecurity threats and how Splunk can address them will help you stand out during discussions with potential employers.
+Being well-versed in current cybersecurity threats and solutions will help you engage more effectively during interviews and discussions with potential employers.

 ✨Tip Number 2

 Network with professionals in the cybersecurity field, especially those who work with Splunk.
-Attend industry meetups or webinars to connect with others and gain insights that could be beneficial for your application.
+Attend industry meetups or webinars to connect with others and gain insights that could give you an edge in your application process.

 ✨Tip Number 3